 EFD 81, both 100 proof aand cask strength (~125 proof).
 Named for fallen Everett firefighter Gary Parks, EFD 81 is our latest whisky.
 Although it was intended to be in the general style of the heavier Islay scotches, taster comments indicate we came perhaps closer to Laphraoig than we had imagined.
 So far, our main problem with this whisky seems to be keeping it on the shelf.

 From a technical standpoint, we know the grain bill is more flavorful than the heavy Islays, and heat-treating of the oak yields a flavor profile that’s not particularly Islay (althoughj it is lovely), but one taster, recently returned from a whisky-tasting week in Scotland, shook his head and uttered, “Laphraoig”.
 I’ll take “what you’ve got” EFD 81

 POITIN is our wild-card whiskey, malty and strong and white.
-It’s not something familiar to most, unless you’ve roamed the Irish countryside, and have convinced some doubting local to give you a taste of what the locals drink (and make) when law enforcement isn’t looking.
+It’s not something familiar to most, unless you’ve roamed the Celtic countryside, and have convinced some doubting local to give you a taste of what the locals drink (and make) when law enforcement isn’t looking.
 Poitin, pronounced puh-cheen, is Gaelic for “little pot”, a nod to the little pot stills hidden in bogs that produce that spirit.

-What makes poitin important to us, and hopefully to you, is that as a high-proof white triple pot stilled single malt whiskey, it’s exactly what we need to age on oak and to proof down from 110 proof to 86 proof, to make our Mulligan Irish-style whiskey.
+What makes poitin important to us, and hopefully to you, is that as a high-proof white triple pot stilled single malt whiskey, it’s exactly what we need to age on oak and to proof down from 110 proof to 86 proof, to make our Mulligan Celtic-style whiskey.